Gerim: Overview

 The process in which a gentile (non-Jew) becomes a Jew resembles both naturalization, as well as religious conversion.
 The convert accepts upon themselves the laws, culture, history, and identity of the Jewish people.
 As such, there is no way to become a Jew without going through a recognized Jewish court.
 Following the completion of the process, the convert is given several documents which validate the completion of their giyyur (conversion).

-Jewish converts, unlike Christians and Muslims, are not simply considered believers in Judaism, but rather full-fledged members of the Jewish people.
+Unlike converts to Christianity and Islam, Jewish converts are not only considered believers in Judaism, but rather full-fledged members of the Jewish people.
+This is because rather than existing only as a belief system as Christianity and Islam do, Judaism exists as an ethnic identity in addition to being a religion.
 Due to this, some prominent rabbis, such as Rabbi Shlomo Goren, have taken the stance that religious belief and observance is not the sole determining factor in becoming a member.
 However, others, such as Rabbi Saadia Gaon, held that “our nation is a nation only by virtue of its religious laws”, indicating that religious belief is a core element of the Jewish nation.

-Rabbi Nathan Lopes Cardozo, a prominent Dutch-Israeli rabbi and ger tzedek states, regarding conversion, that: A Gentile who converts to Judaism miraculously becomes part of the people of Israel.
+Nathan Lopes Cardozo, a Dutch-Israeli rabbi and ger tzedek stated, regarding conversion, that: A Gentile who converts to Judaism miraculously becomes part of the people of Israel.
 Unlike with Christianity, this does not just mean that the Gentile now shares the beliefs of Judaism, but rather that he or she literally becomes the seed of the Avot ["forefathers"] and Imahot ["foremothers"].
 For this to happen, a quasi-biological miracle is required.
-The Gentile needs to be reborn as a direct descendant of Avraham and Sara.Individuals from a vast array of ethnic and religious backgrounds have become Jewish throughout history, leading to a degree of genetic and racial diversity among the Jewish population as a whole.
+The Gentile needs to be reborn as a direct descendant of Avraham and Sara.
+While most Ashkenazi, Sephardic, and Mizrahi Jews have genetic ancestry originating mostly in the Bronze Age Levant, individuals from a vast array of ethnic and religious backgrounds have become Jewish throughout history, leading to a minor degree of genetic and racial diversity among the Jewish population as a whole.
 Regardless, Jewish law places no value in genetics or physical attributes in determining whether or not an individual is or is not a Jew.